Vaulthalla Logo

 Archive-tier objects may be indexed but skipped for body download until restored by the provider.
 Sync dry-run output reports archive-tier download skips when they are detected.

-The Vaults page exposes the same major S3/R2 settings:
+The Vaults page exposes the same major upstream S3/R2 settings:

 • Storage tier.